ryanwiemer/gatsby-using-page-transitions/README.md

-# overlapping-page-transitions-with-react-pose
+# gatsb-using-page-transitions

-Gatsby example site using overlapping page transitions.
+Gatsby example site using page transitions

-This example uses `react-pose` in conjunction with `gatsby-plugin-layout`.
+- This example uses `react-pose` in conjunction with `gatsby-plugin-layout`
+- The scroll position is manually set in `gatsby-browser.js` in order to delay scrolling to the top of the page until after the transition